2025-07-18

 HAMi is a Cloud Native Computing Foundation(CNCF) sandbox and landscape project, as well as a CNAI Landscape project.

 HAMi provides device virtualization for several heterogeneous devices including GPU, supporting device sharing and device resource isolation.
-For the list of devices supporting device virtualization, please refer to supported devices.
+For detailed implementation analysis, check our Device Plugin Analysis and Webhook Implementation.

 HAMi supports hard isolation of device resources.
 Here's a simple demonstration using NVIDIA GPU as an example: After submitting a task defined as follows: